-For more than a decade, Boston Pen People has been an informal group of pen and writing enthusiasts who meet six times a year in the Greater Boston area to ...
+For nearly two decades, Boston Pen People has been an informal group of pen and writing enthusiasts who meet six times a year in the Greater Boston area to ...

 - Show collections and recent acquisitions